rhjason/BCAMO/README.md

 BCAMO
 =====

-Personal Project for fun and testing my own programming skills
+Personal Project for fun and applying programming skills to use